-“This is not clunky and chunky like a big piece of metal,” said Allan Cooper, of Reviver Auto, which designed the smart, e-ink digital plate now being tested in California.
+“This is not clunky and chunky like a big piece of metal,” said Allan Cooper, of Reviver Auto, which designed the smart, e-ink digital plate.
 “Your registration becomes renewable.
 You pay online and these just click over to the next year.”

 It’s called the Reviver Plate, and it can do a lot.

-The technology testing is approved by the state legislature in 2013.
+The state legislature approved the technology testing in 2013.
 A DMV spokesman said the pilot program allows the agency to “evaluate the use of alternatives to stickers, license plates, tabs, and registration cards, subject to certain requirements.”

 Cooper said the plates are on thousands of cars across the state.

 “Testing for just the viability and functionality of the plate,” Cooper said.
 “This is just the next big advancement.”